ajordan8970807/Personal-Portfolio/README.md

-# Getting Started with Create React App
+# My Personal Portfolio

+This is the first itiration of Adrienne Jordan's portfolio.
+I've built this with React & CSS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).